Weed (manga): Manga

 Weed was written and illustrated by Yoshihiro Takahashi.
-It is a sequel to his 1980s series Silver Fang -The Shooting Star Gin-, and follows the son of Gin, the title character from the original series.
+It is a sequel to his 1980s series Silver Fang, and follows the son of Gin, the title character from the original series.
 It began serialization in Weekly Manga Goraku magazine in 1999.
 The Japanese publisher Nihon Bungeisha released the series in collected volumes from January 2000 to September 2009.
 Cumulatively, 60 volumes were published.
 In October 2006, Nihon Bungeisha released the first volume of a reprinted edition of Weed.
 The company has released 22 volumes of the reprint edition, with the latest published in December 2007.
 The American company ComicsOne licensed the series for release in the United States and Canada in 2000 with the first three volumes released between March and June 2001.
 Additionally, they provided an Adobe Digital Editions e-book version.
 ComicsOne later went bankrupt.
 American publisher DrMaster acquired the rights to some of ComicsOne's titles, but not Ginga Densetsu Weed.
 While the physical copies are out-of-print, the e-book version is still available.